nhsconnect/integration-adaptors-docs/NHAIS/README.md

 The GP System will receive inbound messages from an AMQP message queue.
 The messages will be HL7 FHIR R4.

 **MESH Wrapper**
+This wrapper will enable outbound and inbound messages to be sent/received to the relevant MESH mailboxes.

 ## Integration Testing
 MM to add